alibaba/async_simple/docs/docs.en/Executor.md

 ### Use Executor

 It is easy to assign a coroutine instance to an executor.
 The user need to pass the executor to coroutine only.
 The users could assign an executor to a Lazy then schedule immediately by `via`.
-User could also use start(cb, executor) to assign an executor wihtout schedul immediately.
+User could also use `directlyStart(callback, executor)` to assign an executor wihtout schedul immediately.
 They could use `async` to pass Executor to Uthread.

 ```cpp
 Executor e;